substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 }
 ```

-> The reason we need this is because we created types that PolkadotJS Apps isn't designed to read custom types by default.
-By adding them, it can
+> The reason we need this is because Polkadot-JS Apps isn't designed to read custom types by default.
-properly decode each of our storage items that rely on custom types.
-Add this in a file caleld `types.json` in your projects `runtime` folder.
+By adding them, it can properly decode each of our storage items that rely on custom types.
+Add this
+in a file called `types.json` in your projects `runtime` folder.

-3. Now go to: _"Developer"_ -> _"Extrinsics"_ and submit a signed extrinsic using _substrateKitties_ by calling the `createKitty()` dispatchable.
-Make 3 different transactions from Alice, Bob and Charlie's accounts
+3. Now go to: _"Developer"_ -> _"Extrinsics"_ and submit a signed extrinsic using _substrateKitties_
+by calling the `createKitty()` dispatchable.
+Make 3 different transactions from Alice, Bob and
+Charlie's accounts.

 4. Check for the associated event _"Created"_ by going to "_Network_" -> "_Explorer_".
+You should
-You should be able to see the event emitted and query its block details.
+be able to see the events emitted and query their block details.

 5. Check your newly created Kitty's details by going to "_Developer_" -> "_Chain State_".
+Select
-Select the _substrateKitties_ pallet and query `Kitties(Hash): Kitty`. **Note:** You'll notice that this is actually querying all of your pallet's storage items!
+the _substrateKitties_ pallet and query `Kitties(Hash): Kitty`. **Note:** You'll notice that this
+is actually querying all of your pallet's storage items!

-Be sure to uncheck the "include option" box and you should be able to see the details of your newly minted Kitty in the following format:
+Be sure to uncheck the "include option" box and you should be able to see the details of your newly
+minted Kitty in the following format:

 ```json
 kitties.kitties: Option<Kitty>